 Each of the above will range from a few hundred dollars to multiple thousands of dollars.
 The largest of these will likely be your attorney’s fees and medical liens.
 If you have been in a car accident, check out our settlement breakdown.

 When is your personal injury case likely to settle?

 Personal injury cases take a long time to settle.
 Even if there is clear liability, and the defendant has more than enough insurance, it may still take months or even years to settle.
 If you already have a pre-settlement loan and your case is not close to a settlement, you may not be able to receive the amount you want.

 If your case is close to the beginning of the trial it still means that there is still a lot of additional work that needs to be done, such as gathering evidence and medical treatment.
 Therefore, it is harder to estimate the total value of your case, making an additional pre-settlement loan more difficult to grant.

 However, if your case will close soon, you will likely be able to qualify for another lawsuit loan as needed.
 This is because there is a better understanding of the value of the case.

 How many lawsuit loans have you received so far and how much do you owe back?

 Most companies charge compounding interest.
 This means that they charge rates on top of rates monthly.
 This means that it is likely that you owe much more than you originally took out.

-As we stated earlier there is a limit of how much pre-settlement funding you can take out on a case.
+As we stated earlier there is a limit on how much pre-settlement funding you can take out on a case.
 If the case hasn’t settled you can receive up to 25% of the potential net settlement.
-However if the case has settled you can advance about 50% of the net settlement.
+However, if the case has settled you can advance about 50% of the net settlement.
 The net settlement is how much you will receive in pocket after all expenses are paid.

 If the amount of pre-settlement funding you received previously is less than that net settlement threshold, then you will likely qualify for an additional pre-settlement loan or settlement advance.